Japan police: Man put knives on desk of emperor’s grandson

 The incident occurred last Friday as Japan was preparing for Akihito’s abdication on Tuesday.
 Prince Hisahito will become second in line to the Chrysanthemum Throne when his uncle, Crown Prince Naruhito, ascends the throne on Wednesday.

-Police said they arrested a man in his 50s on suspicion of trespassing after spotting him in videos from security cameras in the neighborhood of Hisahito’s Ochanomizu University Junior High School.
+Police said they arrested a man in his 50s, Kaoru Hasegawa, on suspicion of trespassing after spotting him in videos from security cameras in the neighborhood of Ochanomizu University Junior High School.

 Media reports said the man entered the school posing a maintenance worker and placed two knives on the desk.
 His motive wasn’t immediately known.